UPS Battery Lifecycle & Maintenance Guide — Australia

-UPS batteries degrade gradually over time.
-Regular testing and lifecycle planning help ensure batteries are replaced before they fail during a power outage.
+UPS batteries degrade gradually over time as part of normal use.
+Regular testing and lifecycle planning help ensure batteries are replaced before they fail during a power outage — not after.
+Most commercial UPS systems using VRLA (valve-regulated lead-acid) batteries require replacement every 3–5 years, depending on environmental conditions and maintenance practices.

 Typical UPS Battery Replacement Timeline